cloudflare/workerd/src/workerd/jsg/README.md

 Each of those `EW_*_ISOLATE_TYPES` macros are defined in their respective header files and act as a shortcut to make managing the list easier.

-The `JSG_DECLARE_ISOLATE_TYPE` macro should only be defined once in your application.
+The `JSG_DECLARE_ISOLATE_TYPE` macro should only be called once in your application.

 ## Garbage Collection and GC Visitation